handyteddy/Ratilovich/_posts/2022-05-14-xdev-vbashellcode-runner.md

 permalink: /:categories/vbarunner/
 ---

-All exploits are written my myself and are fir educational purposes only, i would not be liable for any misuse!
+All exploits are written my myself and are for educational purposes only, i would not be liable for any misuse!

 ###CUSTOM VBA SHELLCODE ENCRYPTER [HELPER]
 Generate a  vbapplication shellcode with the rat_helper.exe below